JorjaFox/website/_posts-old-blog/2015-07-31-csi-finale-day-three.md

 https://twitter.com/zuiker/status/627182063611875328

-And Grissom (that's <em>barely</em> a beard, Gris...
+And Grissom (that's _barely_ a beard, Gris...
 But Sara doesn't like the beard so that's a good GSR sign?):

 https://twitter.com/zuiker/status/627192197448765441